The following piece contains spoilers for Call Me by Your Name.

 And for all the same reasons, it’s almost painful to watch, too.

 Straight people, of course, are used to seeing idealized portrayals of their past or potential sex lives on screen.
-But I don’t know that I've ever seen anything like this.
-Personally, I didn’t know what to do with myself when I say.
+But I've never seen anything like this.
+Personally, I didn’t know what to do with myself when I saw it.
 This was the first idealized gay coming-of-age narrative I’d ever seen, and it made my heart swell.
 But it also made me reflect on how far from ideal my own list of firsts had been.
 The pleasures of finally getting a Call Me by Your Name were mixed with the ache of looking back at my own experience through a new lens.

 Nearly every aspect of queer experience depicted in the film feels calibrated to smooth over the challenges gay men have faced.
 On the coast of Northern Italy in 1983, before the AIDS epidemic had reached a fever pitch that would come to associate gay sex with death and disease, Elio and Oliver are immersed in a world of music and art.
 Their courtship is one of ideas, a dance between intellects.
 The vigor of their young bodies is on display too, an eroticism echoed in the ancient art studied by Elio’s father.
 Just as Ancient Greece held up love between men as the highest ideal, to Elio’s intellectual parents, the love between their son and Oliver is more than natural; it’s beautiful and something to be cherished.